tasdikrahman/tasdikrahman.me/_posts/2016-12-22-more-than-18-stops-a-little-less-than-1800kms-our-bootstrapped-himachal-trip.md

 We first had to reach bhunter and then take a bus to kasol.
 We reached kasol just before sunset and got us a good room.
 It was a real steal at the price at which we got.

-You could find pugmarks of Israeli culture almost everywhere.
+You could find the essense of Israeli culture almost everywhere.
 The shops, the cafes.
 All had menu cards, graffiti and wall posters in Israeli.

 <center><img src="/content/images/2016/12/kasol2.jpg"></center>